The asymptotic in Waring's problem over function fields via a singular locus in the circle method: Minor arcs via the singular locus of exponential sums

-\end{lemma} \begin{proof} This can be obtained from results of Katz \cite{Katz1999}, more specifically by a slight modification of the proof of \cite[Theorem 4]{Katz1999}.
-To begin with, we explain Katz's setup and the assumptions of \cite[Theorem 4]{Katz1999} and explain why they hold in our setting.
-Specifically, Katz' field $k$ is our $\mathbb F_q$.
-Katz's setup requires an integer $N$, an integer $r \geq 1$, and a list of $r$ positive integers $D_1,\dots, D_r$.
-Inside $\mathbb P^N$, he considers a closed subscheme $X$ defined by a set of $r$ homogeneous equations of degrees $D_1,\dots, D_r$.
-For our case $N = e+2-g$, $r=1$, $D_1=1$, and $X= \mathbb P^{e+1-g}$ defined by a single linear form.
+We now explain how to apply the above to our setting.
+For our case $N = e+2-g$, $r=1$, $D_1=1$, and $X= \mathbb P^{e+1-g}$ defined by a single non-zero linear form.
 (The linear form is only included to satisfy the assumption $r\geq 1$ of Katz's setup, which seems not to be strictly necessary, but including it leads to no significant loss.)
 The dimension of $X$ is $n=e+1-g$.
-Katz's hypotheses (H1) and (H1') on $X$ are trivially satisfied.
-Next Katz considers a linear form $L \in H^0(X, \mathcal O(1))$, an integer $d$, and $H\in H^0(X, \mathcal O(d))$.
-We take $L$ an arbitrary linear form so that the locus where $L$ is nonvanishing is $\mathbb A^{e+1-g}$.
+Hypothesis (H1) on $X$ is trivially satisfied.
+We take $L$ an arbitrary linear form so that the locus $V$ where $L$ is nonvanishing is $\mathbb A^{e+1-g}$.
 We identify this affine space with $H^0(C,L)$.
-On $H^0(C,L)$, $\alpha(a^k)$ is a homogeneous polynomial function of degree $k$.
-A polynomial function of degree $k$ on affine space gives by homogenization a section of $\mathcal O(k)$ on projective space.
+On $H^0(C,L)$, the map $a \mapsto \alpha(a^k)$ may be identified with a homogeneous polynomial function of degree $k$.
+A polynomial function of degree $k$ on affine space gives by homogenization a section of $\mathcal O(k)$ on projective space, such that dividing the section by $L^k$ produces the original polynomial function.
 We take $d=k$ and $H$ to be this section.
+Hence $f = \frac{H}{L^d}$ is the function $a \mapsto \alpha(a^k)$.